 Our website and our CAI Services are not directed to children under the age of 16.
 If you are a child under the age of 16, please do not use the website.

-Rights of Access/Correction/Deletion.
-In compliance with the Privacy Shield Principles, EU individuals have the right to: receive confirmation of whether CAI possesses personal data about them; to request access to the personal data that CAI maintains about them; and to request deletion of their personal data, or corrections or limitations on the use of such personal data.
-Such requests shall be processed, and a response given within the timeframes set out under applicable law.
+In compliance with the Privacy Shield Principles, individuals in the EEA and Switzerland have the right to: receive confirmation of whether CAI possesses personal data about them; to request access to the personal data that CAI maintains about them; and to request deletion of their personal data, or corrections or limitations on the use of such personal data.
+Such requests shall be processed and a response given within the timeframes set out under applicable law.
 If you have purchased services or have opted-in to receive our marketing communications, you may opt to no longer receive these messages as set forth in “Your Choices and Opt-Outs” above.

 Third Party Websites and Social Media Websites

-We are not responsible for and have no liability for the privacy or other practices of any third party Social Media platforms or other sites linked on our website.
-We recommend that you review the privacy policies of each third-party website or Social Media platform that you visit or provide data to.
+CAI is not responsible for and has no liability for the privacy or other practices of any third-party Social Media platforms or other sites linked on our website.
+CAI recommends that you review the privacy policies of each third-party website or Social Media platform that you visit or provide data to.

 Suggestions, materials, or other intellectual property sent to us are the property of CAI, and you hereby relinquish any claim to such items, or for remuneration for the same.
 All such items are deemed non-confidential and we shall have no obligation of any kind with respect to such items and shall be free to use and distribute them to others, including making products or services using or incorporating them.